 - be a member of one of the FEBS Constituent Societies in these countries (Association of Armenian Biochemists, Association of Biochemists and Molecular Biologists in Bosnia and Herzegovina, Association of Georgian Biochemists, Moroccan Society of Biochemistry and Molecular Biology, Moldovan Society of Biochemistry and Molecular Biology, Serbian Biochemical Society, Tunisian Association of Biological Sciences, Ukrainian Biochemical Society)

 - be presenting an abstract at the Congress as first author.
 Abstracts must be submitted by the deadline of March 9, 2023 and meet the quality standards for the event, as explained on the Call for Abstracts

 Via the online registration and abstract submission system:

-- proof of current membership of one of the relevant FEBS Constituent Societies for this scheme (scanned copy of current membership certificate/letter from your FEBS Constituent Society)
+- proof of current membership of one of the relevant FEBS Constituent Societies for this scheme (scanned copy of current membership certificate/letter, dated within the past year, from your FEBS Constituent Society)

 - age id if selecting 'Young Scientist – FEBS Sprinzl'

 - proceed with completion of your registration order, including payment at the reduced rate by March 9, 2023

 - submit your abstract by March 9, 2023

 There is a specific budgeted financial support from FEBS for the reduction of registration fees in this scheme, which is offered on a first come first served basis, so applicants are encouraged to register as soon as possible.